TahaUser5/TahaUser5/README.md

 Currently completing my MPhil in AI at PUCIT while building RAG systems sophisticated enough to become a product.
 My strongest work sits at the intersection of information retrieval, LLMs, and backend engineering.

-**What I'm working on:** RAG Knowledge Base System (hybrid BM25 + dense retrieval, Cohere reranking, RAGAS-evaluated — Faithfulness 1.0, Context Precision ~1.0)
+**What I'm working on:** RAG Knowledge Base System — hybrid BM25 + dense vector search, Cohere reranking, RAGAS-evaluated (Faithfulness 1.0)

 **Where I'm headed:** AI Engineer roles in Lahore → Dubai → Ireland